Human rights in the Democratic Republic of the Congo: The right to organize and bargain collectively

-The law provides for the right of unions to conduct activities without interference and the right to bargain collectively.
-However, in practice the transitional government did not protect these rights.
+The law provides for the right of unions to conduct activities without interference and the right to bargain collectively; the law also allows most workers to conduct legal strikes.

-Collective bargaining was ineffective in practice.
+In the past Collective bargaining has been ineffective in practice.
 In the public sector, the government set wages by decree, and unions were permitted by law to act only in an advisory capacity.
 Most unions in the private sector collected dues from workers but did not succeed in engaging in collective bargaining on their behalf.

 The constitution provides for the right to strike, and workers sometimes exercised it.
 In small and medium-sized businesses, workers effectively did not have the ability to strike.
 With an enormous unemployed labor pool, companies could immediately replace any workers attempting to unionize, collectively bargain, or strike, and companies reportedly did so during the year.
 The law requires unions to have prior consent and to adhere to lengthy mandatory arbitration and appeal procedures before striking.
 The law prohibits employers and the government from retaliating against strikers; however, the transitional government did not enforce this law in practice and sometimes jailed striking public sector employees.

-During the year union leaders attempted to organize a strike at the diamond concession MIBA in Eastern Kasai Province; they were all fired, according to the Solidarity Center.
+During 2006 union leaders attempted to organize a strike at the diamond concession MIBA in Eastern Kasai Province; they were all fired, according to the Solidarity Center.

-There were no export processing zones in the country.

 Prohibition of forced or compulsory labor

-The constitution prohibits forced or compulsory labor, including by children; however, both were practiced throughout the country, although no statistics were available.
+The constitution prohibits forced or compulsory labor, including by children; however, there is little investigation or punishment of this.